CalArcher/budget-boss/README.md

 # Budget Boss

 Budget Boss is a simple Ruby on Rails application that allows you to track your monthly budget via text messages.
 Every time you make a purchase, simply send a text message to the application with the amount spent, and the app will automatically deduct it from your monthly budget.
-You can also use text commands to add to your budget or check your current budget status.
+You can also use text commands to add to your budget, create bills, or check your current budget status.

 ## Features